git-bruh/matrix-discord-bridge/README.md

 * A [puppeting appservice](appservice): The puppeting bridge written with minimal dependencies.
 Running this requires a self-hosted homeserver.

-* A [non-puppeting bridge](bridge): The non-puppeting plaintext bridge written with `matrix-nio` and `discord.py`, most people would want to use this one if running on heroku or similar and don't have their own server.
+* A [non-puppeting bridge](bridge): The non-puppeting plaintext bridge written with `matrix-nio` and `discord.py`, most people would want to use this one if running on heroku or similar and don't have their own server. **NOTE:** This is unmaintained and might break in the future due to Discord changes.

 Check their READMEs for specific information.